telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 ![](images/RadGridView_ColumnHeaders_4.png)

+>tipAs of Q2 2013, the user can benefit from __Column Sort Sequence Indicator__.
+In order to have this feature enabled you need to set ShowColumnSortIndexes property of RadGridView to True.

 To learn more about the sorting functionality take a look at the [Basic Sorting]({%slug gridview-sorting-basics%}) topic in the Sorting chapter.

 ## Filtering

-The header of the column hosts the built-in filtering mechanism, which allows you to filter the data in your __RadGridView__ by the columns' values.
+The header of the column hosts the built-in filtering mechanism, which allows you to filter data by the columns' values.

 ![](images/RadGridView_ColumnHeaders_5.png)